 Why go?
 To sample wine from one of the East Coast’s buzziest growing regions.

-More than 300 wineries are located in 10 distinct growing regions in Virginia, and those in the central part of the Commonwealth are known as the Monticello AVA (American Viticultural Area).
+The Virginia Wine Country is home to more than 300 wineries located in 10 distinct growing regions across the state.
+Those in the central part of the Commonwealth are known as the Monticello AVA (American Viticultural Area).
 This pastoral region located on the eastern slopes of the Blue Ridge Mountains is known for its fertile clay soil and long growing season.
 With roots reaching all the way back to Thomas Jefferson’s early experimentation with European grape varieties, wines in this region tend to have a complex old-world flavor with a modern twist.
 From stately Barboursville Vineyards and picturesque Pippin Hill to the quirky Merrie Mill Farm and Vineyard in Keswick, there’s a winery to suit every style of sipper.

-How to get to Virginia Wine Country: Head west from Richmond to find some of Virginia’s top wineries, many of which are scattered around the rolling countryside about an hour from the city.
+How to get to Virginia Wine Country from Richmond: Head west from Richmond to find some of Virginia’s top wineries, many of which are scattered around the rolling countryside about an hour from the city.
 You’ll need a car to navigate these country roads, but wine tours are available (and a safer bet than driving).

 A world of wine near Washington, DC